NeuraShare/Principle/README.md

-# NeuraShare
+# Neurashare

-This repository exposes all the notions and concepts related to NeuroShare and how it is imaginated.
+This repository exposes all the notions and concepts related to Neuroshare and how it is imaginated.

 ## Summary